lavie/uroflow/README.md

 ## Overview

-This project enables uroflowmetry testing using commonly available equipment:
+This project enables DIY uroflowmetry testing using commonly available equipment:
 - A digital scale to measure collected urine weight
 - A camera/phone to record the scale display
 - OpenAI's Vision API to extract weight readings from video frames

-Uroflowmetry measures urine flow rate over time to assess bladder and urethral function, helping diagnose conditions like BPH, strictures, and bladder outlet obstruction.
+The tool provides objective flow measurements and visualization without clinical interpretation, suitable for personal tracking or sharing with healthcare providers.

 ## Workflow